-ELI103 Intermediate Italian
+ELI103 Intermediate Italian I

-This course is designed to further develop functional language proficiency and increase the ability to communicate accurately in Italian within a socio-cultural context.
-The four communicative skills of listening, speaking, reading and writing are emphasized with particular attention paid to sentence and paragraph structure, grammatical features, and oral and written fluency.
-This course is taught in Italian.
+3 credits; 4 hours (3 lecture, 1 lab) This course is designed to further develop functional language proficiency and increase the ability to communicate accurately in Italian within a socio-cultural context.
+The four communicative skills of listening speaking, reading and writing are emphasized with particular attention paid to sentence and paragraph structure, grammatical features, and oral and written fluency.
+This course is taught mostly in Italian.
+Prerequisite: CSE095, ESL097, Exemption Exam

-Prerequisite: ELI102